Dependency Inversion Principle

 - Abstractions should not depend on details.
 Details should depend on abstractions.

 This principle helps create flexible, maintainable systems by inverting the traditional dependency flow.
+Understanding the Dependency Inversion Principle (also referred to as the inversion principle) is essential for building scalable software architectures.

 Understanding the Principle